Pingree Station Compaction Grouting

 The Job

-CJGeo was contracted to provide polyurethane compaction grouting at the Pingree Station on the Union Pacific Railroad, used by METRA in Chicago.
-Our work supported a retaining wall and the new station platform.
-We repaired the retaining wall and reconstructed the surrounding area.
-The project team needed a quick, reliable ground improvement solution.
-They wanted to avoid disrupting the tight construction schedule.
+CJGeo performed polyurethane compaction grouting at Pingree Station on the Union Pacific Railroad in Chicago.
+This station serves METRA commuters.
+Our work supported a failing retaining wall and a new station platform.
+The project team required a fast, reliable ground improvement solution to keep the construction schedule on track.

 Performing the polyurethane compaction grouting.